A certified technician performing an OBD-based car emissions test at a professional inspection station.

 Fuel System Cleaning

 Consider having your fuel system professionally cleaned to remove any buildup that could affect emissions performance.
+Carbon deposits in the fuel injectors, intake valves, and combustion chambers can significantly increase emissions levels.

 Engine Tune-up

 If your vehicle is due for a tune-up, have it completed before the emissions test to ensure optimal engine performance and emissions levels.
+This includes replacing spark plugs, air filters, and checking ignition timing.

 Check Engine Light